Storm-Tarran/DBD_381_Group-V2-Q_Project/README.md

 ## 🐛 Known Issues
 - Reviews are static, simply placeholders (using Falso).
 No real user authentication is used yet.
 - Limited input validation, basic validation is handled in mongoose, but no additional sanitization logic is applied in the API layer.
+- Anonymous cart support is not implemented, while this was planned, it will be included in future updates of the project.
+- No admin dashboard, as this project is mainly aimed for backend testing, there is no frontend admin interface.

 ## 🐦 Future Improvements
 - Implement user authentication and authorization.